banzaicode/bcode-seed-netcore-api/README.md

 dotnet run --project BcodeSeed.Api
 ```

-By default the API listens on `https://localhost:5001` (and `http://localhost:5000`).
-Swagger UI will be available at `https://localhost:5001/swagger`.
+By default the API listens on `http://localhost:5000`.
+Swagger UI will be available at `http://localhost:5000/swagger`.

 ### Configuring the Listening Port